2dvision/trim-spritesheet-maker/README.md

 You could change the "COL_MAX" variable for the column number of spritesheet.

 The source of images inside the "images_folder" is [here](https://www.gameart2d.com/cute-girl-free-sprites.html)

+ps.
+I'm new to Python, take it easy. :)